DenisPiralic/OptiverTraderLogBook/Log_5.md

 For next steps I believe I need to knuckle down on really understanding markets, and how I can manipulate them.

 Looking back, I have been looking at my logs at a data-science angle.
 When actually, most of the issues I encountered was figuring out how orders in the market worked.
+I believe that the key to getting into the tens of thousands of dollars of profit comes down to knowing how to deal with order books and filing them in such a way that we can not only benefit from having a difference in price (some profit) but also setting the pace of the market to allow it to go into a direction which would further benefit our position.

-So I need to research more thoroughly, how making orders on a market actually works.
-Then I can look at making
+In thoery I understand why an algorithm would want to compete in such a way, it is just about how I would implement that in a practical way in any simulated market.